Yusra Mardini: Early life

-Growing up in Darayya, a suburb of Damascus, Mardini trained in swimming with the support of the Syrian Olympic Committee.
+Mardini was born to a Sunni Syrian family.
+Growing up in Damascus, Syria, Mardini trained in swimming with the support of the Syrian Olympic Committee.
 In 2012, she represented Syria in the 2012 FINA World Swimming Championships (25 m) 200 metre individual medley, 200 metre freestyle and 400 metre freestyle events.

 Mardini's house was destroyed in the Syrian Civil War.
 Mardini and her sister Sarah decided to flee Syria in August 2015.
 They reached Lebanon, and then Turkey, where they arranged to be smuggled into Greece by boat with 18 other migrants, though the boat was meant to be used by no more than 6 or 7 people.
 After the motor stopped working and the dinghy began to take on water in the Aegean Sea, Yusra, Sarah, and two other people who were able to swim jumped into the water and pushed and pulled the boat through the water for over 3 hours until the group reached the island of Lesbos.
 They then traveled on foot through Europe to Germany, where they settled in Berlin in September 2015.
 Her parents and younger sister, Shahed, also fled Syria and live in Germany.

 Swimming career

-On arrival in Germany, Mardini continued her training with her coach Sven Spannenkrebs from Wasserfreunde Spandau 04 in Berlin, in hopes of qualifying for the Olympics.
-She attempted to qualify in the 200 metres freestyle swimming event.
-In June 2016, Mardini was one of ten athletes selected for the newly formed Refugee Olympic Team.
+On arrival in Germany, Mardini continued her training with her coach Sven Spannekrebs from Wasserfreunde Spandau 04 in Berlin, in hopes of qualifying for the Olympics.
+She attempted to qualify in the 200 metres freestyle swimming event, and in June 2016, Mardini was one of ten athletes selected for the newly formed Refugee Olympic Team.
 Mardini competed in the 100 metres freestyle and the 100 metres butterfly at the 2016 Summer Olympics in Rio.
-At the Rio Olympics, Mardini won a 100m butterfly heat against four other swimmers, with a time of 1:09.21 and a rank of 41st among 45 entrants.
+She won a 100m butterfly heat against four other swimmers, with a time of 1:09.21 and a rank of 41st among 45 entrants, but did not qualify for the semi-finals.

 International Olympic Committee (IOC) President Thomas Bach said of the refugee athletes, "We help them to make their dream of sporting excellence come true, even when they have to flee war and violence."

-As of October 2017, Mardini has been the latest addition to a team of international athletes to represent the Under Armour sports brand.
-Chris Bate, Under Armour managing director in Europe, has said: "We are inspired by her drive and accomplishments, both as a person and as an athlete."